rtcharity/resources.eahub.org/content/learn/glossary.md

 <a target="_blank" href="https://www.sciencedirect.com/science/article/pii/S0022103108001613">Moral circle</a> - The boundary drawn around those entities in the world deemed worthy of moral consideration.

-<a target="_blank" href="http://priority.wiki/Moral-circle-expansion">Moral Circle Expansion (MCE)</a> - A cause area within the movement involving the persuasion that we should expand our empathy to consider all sentient beings.
+<a target="_blank" href="http://priority.wiki/Moral-circle-expansion">Moral Circle Expansion (MCE)</a> - A cause area within the movement focused on expanding people’s empathy to consider all sentient beings.

 <a target="_blank" href="https://concepts.effectivealtruism.org/concepts/moral-patienthood/">Moral patienthood</a> - A description for beings that we should have moral concern for and include in a theory of the good.